“Mommy Stuff” and “Daddy Stuff”: The Patterns We Carry From Childhood

 It's important to remember that working through our "mommy stuff and daddy stuff" is not about blaming our parents or placing blame on them.
 It's about taking responsibility for our own emotional well-being and healing.

-The first step to working through your "mommy stuff and daddy stuff" is to become aware of it.
+The first step is becoming more aware of the patterns and emotional responses you carry.
 You might notice patterns in your behavior that are holding you back, or feelings that you can't quite explain.
-Pay attention to these patterns and emotions, and start to explore where they come from.
+Pay attention to the reactions, beliefs, or relational habits that keep showing up, and start to explore where they come from.

 For example, if you struggle with feelings of guilt, ask yourself where those feelings come from.
 Did your parents expect a lot from you growing up?
 Did they praise you only when you achieved something great, rather than just for being you?
 Once you understand where these patterns and emotions come from, you can start to heal and let go of them.